-Compared with the nation as a whole, Ohio residents age 55 and older comprise a lower percentage of those with some college or a college or graduate degree.
+Compared with the nation as a whole, New Mexico residents age 55 and older comprise a higher percentage of those with a college or graduate degree.

 Do the residents in our state have the education and training sought by employers currently located in the state?